bxiehq/bxiehq.github.io/_posts/2016-2-13-union-mount-issue-on-Kali-Linux.md

 title:  "Union mount issue on Kali Linux 2016-1 live USB"
 ---

 initrd.img of kali-linux-2016.1-amd64.iso is a little different in choosing default union mount driver.
-The newer version prefer `overlayfs` rather than `aufs` in older versions.
+The newer version prefers `overlayfs` rather than `aufs` in older versions.

 If use the old boot command line, a panic might occur during boot period like:

 > Multiple lower filesystems are currently not supported with overlay

-How to figure out the causation?
-First extract the `initrd.img` file.
+First extract the `initrd.img`.
 This file is combined by a normal and a gzipped cpio archive[^1]:

 ```
 cpio -id < initrd.img